 8. O has flying fiery serpents here at 1 Nephi 17:41, changed in P and the 1830 edition to fiery flying serpents.

 9. O here at 1 Nephi 17:48 has dried weed, whereas the 1830 edition has dried reed.
 Neither weed nor reed appears anywhere else in the Book of Mormon.

 10. Here at 1 Nephi 18:7, O has elder while P and the 1830 edition have eldest.

 11. Ankles is spelled “ancles” here (1 Ne.
 18:15) in the 1830 edition; this is the only occurrence of the word in the Book of Mormon.
 Both spellings were used in Joseph Smith’s day.
 The KJV used the spelling ankles.

-12. The 1830 edition of the Book of Mormon used the spellings threatening and threatning (both of which were found in other publications of the time).
-I have regularized these for the sake of consistency.
+12. Only here at 1 Nephi 18:17 does the 1830 edition of the Book of Mormon use the spelling threatening.
+Elsewhere, it uses the spelling threatning (both spellings were found in other publications of the time).
+I have conformed the occurrence here to the spelling used elsewhere for the sake of consistency.